 This is also yet another idiomatic expression that does not follow the typical 4 characters idiom.
 This is a great and refreshing idiom for students to use in their composition relating to food, health and fitness!
 Since Singapore is a food haven, it is highly appropriate to use it to discuss the importance of food in this little red dot.
 The literal translation of this idiomatic expression is that people view food as their heaven, this highlighting that people place a high priority on food.

 This idiom is used to describe the eureka moment that you have.
 It means that the person has gained enlightenment to a difficult problem or situation, and he/she suddenly saw the light.
-It is really helpful when you want to express that the character suddenly thought of a great brilliant idea, this idiom is not commonly used amongst students and hence using this would be perfect to stand out and impress your examiner!
+It is really helpful when you want to express that the character suddenly thought of a great brilliant idea, this idiom is as commonly used by students, so utilising this in essay would impress your examiner!

 This idiom means that one cannot get both things at the same time, or rather you cannot have the best of both worlds.
-It came from a longer chinese idiom “鱼与熊掌不可兼得”, meaning the fish and bear’s paw, you are not able to always get everything you want.
+It came from a longer Chinese idiom “鱼与熊掌不可兼得”, meaning, you are not able to always get everything you want.

 This idiom is suitable to be used in the beginning of the sentence to signal an impulse or doing certain things on a whim.
 This phrase is directly translated to “heart blood which comes suddenly” in English.
 It is used to describe the feeling of desiring to do something on an impulse.
 Therefore, it is very suitable for students to use this expression to describe somebody’s actions that were prompted by an impulse and the spur of a moment.